Cray-HPE/docs-csm/operations/node_management/Wipe_NCN_Disks.md

 1. Reset Kubernetes **on worker nodes ONLY**.

-   This will stop kubelet, underlying containers, and remove the contents of `/var/lib/kubelet`.
+   This will stop `kubelet`, underlying containers, and remove the contents of `/var/lib/kubelet`.

    1. Reset Kubernetes.